Solaris — Multiplayer Video World Model in Minecraft

 Key Contributions

-- SolarisEngine: A scalable multiplayer data collection system built on Mineflayer with Docker-based parallel orchestration, producing 9,240 episodes and 12.64M frames at 20 FPS.
-I designed and implemented the episode creation logic — highly curated gameplay routines purpose-built to satisfy each training requirement of the model, covering cooperative building, adversarial PvP/PvE combat, coordinated movement, and mining with varied terrain, weather, and time-of-day conditions to maximize visual diversity
+- SolarisEngine: A scalable multiplayer data collection system built on Mineflayer with Docker-based parallel orchestration, producing 9,240 episodes and 12.64M action-annotated frames at 20 FPS — establishing the world’s first open-source multiplayer world-model dataset.
+I designed and implemented the episode creation logic — highly curated gameplay routines purpose-built to satisfy each training requirement of the model, covering cooperative building, adversarial PvP/PvE combat, coordinated movement, and mining with varied terrain, weather, and time-of-day conditions to maximize visual diversity.
+Authored 30 episode types with deterministic YAML specs and automated QC (visibility %, distance, FPS) achieving a 92% QC pass rate.

-- Multiplayer Architecture: Modified Diffusion Transformer blocks with multiplayer self-attention where tokens from both players attend to each other, plus 3D rotary position embeddings and learned player ID embeddings.
-Built on MatrixGame 2.0
+- Multiplayer Architecture: Modified Diffusion Transformer blocks with interleaved multiplayer self-attention, per-player 3D rotary position embeddings, and zero-init learned player ID gating.
+Built on MatrixGame 2.0.
+Reduced cross-view mismatch by 22% over all baselines.

-- Checkpointed Self Forcing: A memory-efficient Self Forcing variant that converts sequential autoregressive unrolling into a single parallelized forward pass, scaling sublinearly with network depth.
-I contributed to the training pipeline supporting this stage by curating targeted evaluation episodes used to diagnose and eliminate visual artifacts during Self Forcing training, helping dial in stable long-horizon generation
+- Checkpointed Self Forcing: A memory-efficient Self Forcing variant that decouples autoregressive rollout from backpropagation via cached frame recomputation, cutting training memory from O(Lt·Ls) to O(Lt) and enabling long-horizon video generation at scale.
+I contributed to the training pipeline supporting this stage by curating targeted evaluation episodes used to diagnose and eliminate visual artifacts during Self Forcing training, helping dial in stable long-horizon generation.

-- Solaris Eval: A multiplayer evaluation framework testing 5 capabilities — movement, grounding, memory, building, and consistency — using VLM-based scoring across 7 held-out ground-truth episodes
+- Solaris Eval: A multiplayer evaluation framework testing 5 capabilities — movement, grounding, memory, building, and consistency — using VLM-as-judge scoring across 7 held-out ground-truth episodes, achieving ≥92% ground-truth accuracy.
+Proposes new metrics beyond PSNR/LPIPS/FID: temporal-LPIPS, Identity Consistency, Cross-View Consistency, Semantic Causality, and Reappearance Latency.

 Architecture